DataONEorg/slinky/README.md

 └   └── openrdf-workbench.war
 ```

 These aren't included in the repository because we're using GraphDB Lite which doesn't have a public download URL.
+These WAR files can just be the base Sesame WAR files which support a variety of backend graph stores but code near https://github.com/ec-geolink/d1lod/blob/master/d1lod/d1lod/sesame/store.py#L90 will need to be modified correspondingly.

 ## What's in the graph?